 • Being valued for contributions

 • Absence of trust

 • Work that violates personal values

-“Opportunities to lead people, especially through face-to-face interaction.
+When they have the opportunity to lead people, especially through face-to-face interaction.
 Harmony, support for ideas.
-Recognition, appreciation, and a cause or leader to work for.”
+Recognition, appreciation, and a cause or leader to work for.

-“ENFJS will bring structure and impetus whilst at the same making sure the needs of all the people are taken care of.
-Often the first to the flipchart they capture ideas giving everyone the chance
+ENFJs will bring structure and impetus while at the same time making sure everyone’s needs are taken care of.

-to contribute.
 The ENFJ will assume the leadership role simply because they want to drive for closure and ensure that people are happy.
-They need to satiate their need for action and their passion for people.
+They need to satiate their need for action and passion for people.

-to apply this energy to tangible outputs, preferably that will help people.
-They need clarity, real meaning, a worthwhile output and closure.
-The ENFJ loves a plan, a clear picture of where they are going and they will work diligently towards the goal.
-Indeed the ENFJ will feel less comfortable with too many options open, as they need closure.
-ENFJs focus on the organisational and people aspects
+The ENFJ loves a plan, a clear picture of where they are going, and they will work diligently toward the goal.
+The ENFJ will feel less comfortable with too many options.

-In a work setting, the ENFJ will be the harmonious team builder, good at maintaining group morale, accentuating the positive and encouraging contributions from all team members making the team more open and participative.
-The ENFJ combines the action orientation and desire to get things moving of the ENTJ with the people orientation associated with ‘F’s.
-The ENFJ may not be the most creative or the one who has the best ideas but will be the one who drives for closure and bring the people along too. “
+In a work setting, the ENFJ will be the harmonious team builder: good at maintaining group morale, accentuating the positive, and encouraging contributions from all team members, making the team more open and participative.